-If a debt is not managed correctly, it will hit a massive blow on our future financial appetite.
-A typical example is in heavy usage of credit cards.
+If a debt is not managed correctly, it will have a massive impact on our future financial appetite.
+A typical example is the heavy use of credit cards.

 If not paid at the appropriate time, debt from credit cards will add on an enormous amount of interest that might be unmanageable soon.

 Knowing how to pay off any debt and to plan accordingly is necessary for every individual.

 Growth of assets

 Assets are essential for our financial growth.
 In simple words, as said by Robert“Dad,,”a Kiyosaki in his book “Rich Dad, Poor Dad,” an asset is something that puts money in our pocket, and a liability is something that takes money out of our pocket.

 Personal finance educates us on how to differentiate between assets and liabilities.